-- Totals may display rounding inconsistencies - Cut-off grade for Ore Reserves is 0.25 g/t gold for ore going to the heap leach (all Rixen material and other sources of oxide) and 0.7 g/t gold for transitional and fresh ore going to the CIL plant (transitional and fresh rock from Manson's Lode, and New Discovery) - Cut-off grade for Mineral Resources is 0.25 g/t gold for Rixen, 0.5 g/t gold for Manson's Lode, and at New Discovery, New Found and Ketubong it is 0.25 g/t gold for oxide material, 0.5 g/t gold for transitional and fresh material outside optimised pit and 0.7 g/t gold for Inferred transitional and fresh material inside the optimised pit - Gold price used for cut-off calculation is US\$1,200 /oz for all lodes - No Inferred material is included in the Ore Reserves - Dilution of 5% and ore loss of 5% have been applied, with zero grade attributed to dilution.
+• Totals may display rounding inconsistencies

+Cut-off grade for Ore Reserves is 0.17 g/t gold for ore going to the heap leach (all Rixen material and other sources of oxide) and 1.14 g/t gold for transitional and fresh ore going to the CIL plant (transitional and fresh rock from Manson's Lode, and New Discovery)

+• Cut-off grade for Mineral Resources is 0.17 g/t gold for Rixen, 0.2 g/t gold for Manson's Lode, and at New Discovery, New Found and Ketubong it is 0.2 g/t gold for oxide material, 0.5 g/t gold for transitional and fresh material outside optimised pit and 0.5 g/t gold for Inferred transitional and fresh material inside the optimised pit

+Gold price used for cut-off calculation is US\$1,250 /oz for all lodes

+• No Inferred material is included in the Ore Reserves

+• Dilution of 5% and ore loss of 5% have been applied, with zero grade attributed to dilution.

-10. INFRASTRUCTURE, FACILITIES, ENVIRONMENTAL AND COMMUNITY ISSUES
+3.11.
+INFRASTRUCTURE, FACITILTES, ENVIRONMENTAL AND COMMUNITY ISSUES

-10.1.
+3.11.1.
 INFRASTRUCTURE

-10.1.1.
 POWER AND WATER SUPPLY

 Power to the operation has previously been provided by three on-site diesel generators.
 Two generators of 400 kW and 240 kW capacity provide the bulk of the power requirements, with a 160 kW unit available as a stand-by.
 Small portable generators provide power to living quarters.
 In 2013, an additional six diesel generators were added to provide additional power generation for the expanded heap leach operations.
+In 2017, five additional high-power diesel generators were added to provide additional facility.
+CNMC plans to install a national grid power line at Sokor Project to reduce dependence on diesel generators to supply power.